DevGupta-ikr/CN_Project/README.md

 - AWT API was introduced in JDK 1.0.
 Most of the AWT components have become obsolete and should be replaced by newer Swing components.
 - Swing API, a much more comprehensive set of graphics libraries that enhances the AWT, was introduced as part of Java Foundation Classes (JFC) after the release of JDK 1.1 .
 JFC consists of Swing, Java2D, Accessibility, Internationalization, and Pluggable Look-and-Feel Support APIs.
 JFC was an add-on to JDK 1.1 but has been integrated into core Java since JDK 1.2

-## Operational Concepts and Scenarios
+## Operational Concepts and Scenarios :book:
 Operation of the application based on the inputs given by the user:

 - When the run button is clicked then the chat form is initialized with a connection between the host and the client machine.